 This workshop will focus on ways in which faculty can employ open pedagogical practices with students and how these practices aid in reinventing the relationship that their students have with course content.
 We will present short case studies on open projects and share the impact these projects have had on the teaching and learning experience.
 Participants will be guided through the process of creating an Open Project Roadmap that will be customized to their unique course, technology, and partnership affordances.
 The workshop will be led by two members of the inaugural cohort of the Open Textbook Network’s Certificate in OER Librarianship.

-Exhibitors: Do you have a new service you would like to promote?
-All exhibitors have the opportunity to offer workshops in the Exhibit Hall at NeMLA's convention.
-NeMLA will promote your workshop as part of our Professionalization Initiatives, and convention attendees will have the opportunity to pre-register.
-Space is limited, and exhibitors who sign up after November 1 may be asked to share a workshop and may not be included in the workshops listed in our Winter 2021 newsletter.
-For more information, please email Claire Sommers, Promotions, Exhibits, and Professionalization Coordinator.
+Exhibitors have the opportunity to offer workshops at NeMLA.
+We will promote your workshop as part of our Professionalization Initiatives, and convention attendees will have the opportunity to pre-register.
+Exhibitors who sign up after November 1 may be asked to share a workshop.
+For more information, please email Claire Sommers, Exhibits and Professionalization Coordinator.